Ryan-UGA/Capstone-Custom-Chatbot/README.md

 Normalize and index the data to enable efficient RAG (better data quality = better chatbot results).

 ### sample-app-aoai-chatGPT
 The web app was originally cloned from this Microsoft github repo called [sample-app-aoai-chatGPT](https://github.com/microsoft/sample-app-aoai-chatGPT).
-I then integrated the
+I then integrated keys, endpoints, and other necessary information found in the repo.
+My .env file has what variables I used (and read technical details for information on those variables), but feel free to add more from the .env.sample file in the Microsoft repo.

 ## Capstone Contributors